opensvc/docs.opensvc.com/source/agent.man.svcmgr.rst

 	              set a service configuration parameter

+	              --kw=KW
+	                     combined   with   the   set   action,  an  expression  like  <key‐ word>[@<scope>][[<index>]]<op><value>,  where  <op>  can  be  '=',
+	                     '+=',  '-='.
+Multiple --kw can be set to apply multiple configura‐ tion change in a file with a single write.

 	              --add=ADD
 	                     a list member to add from the value pointed by --param  in  a  set action.
 If --index is set, add the new element at that position in the list

 	              --index=INDEX
 	                     the position in the list pointed by --param where to add  the  new element on a set action

 	              --param=PARAM
 	                     point  a  service  configuration parameter for the 'get' and 'set' actions

 	              --remove=REMOVE
 	                     a list member to drop from the value pointed by --param in  a  set action

 	              --value=VALUE
 	                     set  a service configuration parameter value for the 'set --param' action

-	              -s PARM_SVCS, --service=PARM_SVCS
-	                     A service selector expression [!]<expr>[<sep>[!]<expr>].
-Where
-	                      '!' is the expression negation operator
-	                      <sep> can be
-	                       ',' OR expressions
-	                       '+' AND expressions
-	                      <expr> can be
-	                        a glob on service names
-	                        <param><op><value>
-	                         Where
-	                          <param> can be
-	                            <rid>:
-	                            <group>:
-	                            <rid>.<key>
-	                            <group>.<key>
-	                          <op> can be
-	                            <  >  <=  >=  =
-	                            ~ with regexp value Examples:
-	                      '*dns,ha*+app.timeout>1'
-	                      'ip:+task:'
-	                      '!*excluded' Note:
-	                      '!' usage mandates single quoting the expression to prevent shell history expansion

-	              --status=PARM_STATUS
-	                     operate only on service in the specified status (up/down/warn)

-	              -c, --cluster
-	                     Execute an action on all cluster nodes, aggregate  the  json  out‐ puts.

-	              --color=COLOR
-	                     colorize  output.  possible  values  are : auto=guess based on tty presence, always|yes=always colorize, never|no=never colorize

-	              --cron used by cron'ed action to tell the  collector  to  treat  the  log entries as such

-	              --daemon
-	                     a flag inhibiting the daemonization. set by the daemonization rou‐ tine.

-	              --debug
-	                     debug mode

-	              --env=ENV
-	                     export the uppercased variable in the  os  environment.  with  the create  action  only,  set  a env section parameter in the service configuration file. multiple --env <key>=<val> can  be  specified.
-	                     For all other actions.

-	              -p, --parallel
-	                     start actions on specified services in parallel

-	              --waitlock=PARM_WAITLOCK
-	                     A  duration  expression  like  '5s'.
-The maximum wait time for the action lock acquire.

-	              -h, --help
-	                     show this help message and exit

-	       svcmgr unset

-	              unset a node configuration parameter pointed by --param

-	              --param=PARAM
-	                     point a service configuration parameter for the  'get'  and  'set' actions

-	              -s PARM_SVCS, --service=PARM_SVCS
-	                     A service selector expression [!]<expr>[<sep>[!]<expr>].
-Where
-	                      '!' is the expression negation operator
-	                      <sep> can be
-	                       ',' OR expressions
-	                       '+' AND expressions
-	                      <expr> can be
-	                        a glob on service names
-	                        <param><op><value>
-	                         Where
-	                          <param> can be
-	                            <rid>:
-	                            <group>:
-	                            <rid>.<key>
-	                            <group>.<key>
-	                          <op> can be
-	                            <  >  <=  >=  =
-	                            ~ with regexp value Examples:
-	                      '*dns,ha*+app.timeout>1'
-	                      'ip:+task:'
-	                      '!*excluded' Note:
-	                      '!' usage mandates single quoting the expression to prevent shell history expansion

-	              --status=PARM_STATUS
-	                     operate only on service in the specified status (up/down/warn)

-	              -c, --cluster
-	                     Execute an action on all cluster nodes, aggregate  the  json  out‐ puts.

-	              --color=COLOR
-	                     colorize  output.  possible  values  are : auto=guess based on tty presence, always|yes=always colorize, never|no=never colorize

-	              --cron used by cron'ed action to tell the  collector  to  treat  the  log entries as such

-	              --daemon
-	                     a flag inhibiting the daemonization. set by the daemonization rou‐ tine.

-	              --debug
-	                     debug mode

-	              --env=ENV
-	                     export the uppercased variable in the  os  environment.  with  the create  action  only,  set  a env section parameter in the service configuration file. multiple --env <key>=<val> can  be  specified.
-	                     For all other actions.

-	              -p, --parallel
-	                     start actions on specified services in parallel

-	              --waitlock=PARM_WAITLOCK
-	                     A  duration  expression  like  '5s'.
-The maximum wait time for the action lock acquire.

-	              -h, --help
-	                     show this help message and exit

-	       svcmgr update

-	              update definitions in an existing service configuration file

-	              --dry-run
-	                     Show the action execution plan

-	              -f, --force
-	                     force action, ignore sanity check warnings

-	              --local
-	                     execute the service action via the daemon, on  the  local  service instances only, ignoring cluster-wide considerations.

-	              --master
-	                     option  to  set  to  limit  the action scope to the master service resources

-	              --node=NODE
-	                     the node to send a request to. if not specified the local node  is targeted.

-	              --rid=PARM_RID
-	                     comma-separated list of resource to limit action to

-	              --slave=SLAVE
-	                     option  to  set to limit the action scope to the service resources in the specified, comma-separated, slaves

-	              --slaves
-	                     option to set to limit the  action  scope  to  all  slave  service resources

-	              --subsets=PARM_SUBSETS
-	                     comma-separated list of resource subsets to limit action to

-	              --tags=PARM_TAGS
-	                     comma-separated  list  of  resource tags to limit action to.
-The + separator can be used to impose multiple tag conditions.
-Example: tag1+tag2,tag3  limits  the action to resources with both tag1 and tag2, or tag3.

-	              -i, --interactive
-	                     prompt user for a choice instead of going for defaults or failing

-	              --provision
-	                     with  the  install  or  create  actions,  provision  the   service resources after config file creation. defaults to False.

-	              --resource=RESOURCE
-	                     a  resource  definition in json dictionary format fed to create or update

 	              -s PARM_SVCS, --service=PARM_SVCS
 	                     A service selector expression [!]<expr>[<sep>[!]<expr>].
 Where